|Elliott Sound Products||AN-008|

 The standard resistor zener feed is subject to wide variations of current and power dissipation as the input voltage varies.
 A simple feedback circuit can help to maintain a very stable current through the zener, and therefore provide a more stable reference voltage.
 As discussed earlier, a 6.2V zener diode has a very low thermal coefficient of voltage, and if we can ensure it gets a stable current, this further improves the voltage regulation.
 Feeding a zener with a current source is standard practice in IC fabrication, and it's easy enough to do in discrete designs as well.

-Compare a) and b) in the above circuits, and it's immediately apparent that the voltage from the stabilised version (b) should be very stable indeed, even with a wide variation of input voltage.
-Simulated over a voltage range from 10V up to 30V, there is less than 5mV voltage change across the zener, and it follows that zener current and power dissipation barely change over the entire voltage range.
+Compare (a) and (b) in the Figure 5 circuits, and it's immediately apparent that the voltage from the stabilised version (b) should be very stable indeed, even with a wide variation of input voltage.
+Simulated over a voltage range from 10V up to 30V, there is less than a 3mV voltage change across the zener, and it follows that zener current and zener power dissipation barely change over the entire voltage range.
 This also means that ripple rejection is extremely high, so with the addition of three cheap transistors and four resistors, we can get close to a real precision voltage reference circuit.
 R4b is needed so the circuit can start when voltage is applied, but unfortunately it does adversely affect the performance.
 A higher resistance reduces the effects, but may cause unreliable start-up.